b0ink/CS2-VoiceProximity-Plugin/README.md

   // Controls how quickly occlusion drops off with distance
   // higher = steeper drop near end
-  // lower = more gradual fade with a steep dropoff at the end
+  // lower = steep drop off at the start, then more gradual fade towards the end
   // Set this to 1 for a linear fade "OcclusionFalloffExponent": 3
 }